Entries wanted for 'Travelling to school safely' competition

 Brendan O’Donnell, Director of Roads, John McLaughlin, C E, Donegal County Council , Cllr Jack Murray, Cathaoirleach, Aisling Dignam, Manager, Finn Harps Academy, Brian O’Donnell, Road Safety

-Young artists from Inishowen's primary schools are being invited to create a piece of visual art that will raise awareness of how to stay safe on the roads.
+Young artists from Donegal's primary schools are being invited to create a piece of visual art that will raise awareness of how to stay safe on the roads.

 The competition is the brainchild of the Donegal Road Safety Working Group and Finn Harps FC, who have once again teamed up to assist with the promotion of road safety with the Primary School Road Safety Art Competition.